by Jeffrey Allen Mays

 This one-of-a-kind feature suggests that the genre is much more elegant, nuanced, and theologically pregnant than historical narrative allows.

 Exalted mode.
-Similar to the ‘broad strokes,’ we should notice the unusual choice of heightened vocabulary: ‘firmament’ instead of ‘land,’ ‘expanse’ instead of ‘heavens,’ ‘birds of the air’ and ‘fish of the sea,’ ‘creeping things.’
+Similar to the ‘broad strokes,’ we should notice the unusual choice of heightened vocabulary in 1:1-2:3: ‘firmament’ instead of ‘land;’ ‘expanse’ instead of ‘heavens;’ ‘birds of the air’ and ‘fish of the sea,’ ‘creeping things.’
 But again, all of this ceases after 2:4.
 The writer reverts to more ordinary terms of land, sky, and birds.
 What does this indicate?
 Though it may not be immediately apparent to western, 21st-century ears, it is what a speaker does when he/she is orating about matters of grand significance.
-A newspaper reporter doesn’t speak this way or else he risks being misunderstood, but an old school preacher or statesman-politician does.
-It grabs attention and it elevates the listener to a more enraptured state of listening.
-But the point here is that it is evidence of oratorical artistry beyond mere recitation of geological and biological data.
-That suggests that the author’s intended meaning, the burden of the story, does not reside at the level of scientific details, but at an aesthetic and theological level, the level of humanness and redemption.
+A newspaper reporter doesn’t speak this way or else he risks being misunderstood, but an old school preacher or statesman-politician might.
+Exhalted mode grabs attention and it elevates the listener to a more enraptured state of listening.
+Again, the point here is that it is evidence of oratorical artistry beyond mere recitation of geological and biological data.
+That suggests that the author’s intended meaning, the burden of the story, does not reside at the level of scientific details, but at a spiritual and theological level, the level of the essence of the cosmos and human beings, and of God’s sovereignty and plan of redemption.

 But couldn’t it be both?
 Many YEC believers want to ask, Cannnot the Creation account be both theologically and scientifically accurate?
 My answer is, it could be but it is not.
 It doesn’t function that way.
 Why do we want to force it into modern categories?
 Does God so regard modern man’s science as to take special measures to entertain our scientific curiosities in inspired scripture?
 Was that the first thing on his mind when encountering the Israelite slaves?
 No. On the contrary, this reveals how scientifically over-committed YEC defenders are without realizing it.
 It is a hermeneutical mistake to bring modern scientific questions to the Bible seeking answers.